benradstone/wandisco-documentation-ldm/docs/command-reference.md

 Add a hive agent to connect to a local or remote [Apache Hive](https://cwiki.apache.org/confluence/display/Hive/Home) metastore using the `hive agent add hive` command.

+Before deploying an agent, see our recommendations section on [enabling the Hive metastore event listener](./configuration.md#enable-hive-metastore-event-listener) for Apache Hive environments.

 :::info remote deployments
 When connecting to a remote Apache Hive metastore, specify a host on the remote cluster that will be used to communicate with the local LiveData Migrator server (constrained to a user-defined port).